-[Regulation 27A inserted in Gazette 25 Aug 2000 p.
+[Regulation 27A inserted: Gazette 25 Aug 2000 p.
 4912.]

 27B.
 Exemptions from Schedule 7

 To the extent to which, and the manner in which, a provision of Schedule 7 specified in the Table to this regulation was not complied with in respect of a facility or a site —